Dadangdut33/Misaka-10032/README.md

 # Misaka-10032
-A Personal discord bot made by [me](https://github.com/Dadangdut33) This is the repository of Misaka-10032 Discord bot that i use in PPW (Para Pencari Waifu) Server Originally it was private but I opened it to public now cause why not
+A Personal discord bot made by [me](https://github.com/Dadangdut33) This is the repository of Misaka-10032 Discord bot that i use in PPW (Para Pencari Waifu) Server
+\nOriginally it was private but I opened it to public now cause why not

 ## Getting Started
 If you want to clone it and modify it yourself, you gonna have to change some stuff.